Bigpoint/slim-bootstrap/README.md

 ### How it works

-When authentication is enabled, you have to add the url parameter `token` to api calls with an access token given from your oauth server.
-The authentication logic validate this token aginst the configurated oauth server via its /me endpoint.
+When authentication is enabled, you have to add the url parameter `access_token` to api calls with an access token given from your oauth server.
+The authentication logic validate this access token aginst the configurated oauth server via its /me endpoint.
 Next the collected clientId from /me endpoint is going to be validated against requested endpoint and configurated acl.
 If all is fine, access is granted to requester.
 Otherwise request is aborted with an 401 or 403.

 ### Enable Authentication